Abdelazeezz/Blink-Angular/README.md

 ## 👨‍💻 My Role

 I developed the core features of the frontend, including:
-- User registration and JWT-based authentication
+- User registration,Forgot Password ,ResetPassword with verifiy code  and JWT-based authentication
 - Integration with backend APIs for product and order management
 - Stripe payment processing
 - Responsive and clean UI using Angular and Bootstrap